Henschel Hs 293

 The Henschel Hs 293 was a World War II German radio-guided glide bomb.
-It is the first operational anti-shipping missile, first used unsuccessfully on 25 August 1943 and then with increasing success over the next year, ultimately damaging or sinking at least 25 ships.
+It is the first operational anti-shipping missile, first used unsuccessfully on 25 August 1943 and then with increasing success over the next year, damaging or sinking at least 25 ships.
 Allied efforts to jam the radio control link were increasingly successful despite German efforts to counter them.
 The weapon remained in use through 1944 when it was also used as an air-to-ground weapon to attack bridges to prevent the Allied breakout after D-Day, but proved almost useless in this role.